Premature Withdrawal of FD

-Premature withdrawal of your fixed deposits allows you to access funds before maturity.
-The bank reviews interest using the exact time the money stayed deposited, giving a slightly reduced interest with a penalty of around 0.50% to 1% on the applicable interest rate.
-While most callable FDs allow early withdrawal with charges, certain deposits can limit this choice based on their specific terms and conditions.
+Premature withdrawal lets you access your funds before maturity, but it comes with some FD breaking charges.
+The bank recalculates interest based on the exact tenure your money stayed deposited, applying a slightly reduced rate with a penalty of 0.50% to 1% on the applicable interest.
+While most callable FDs permit early withdrawal with these charges, some deposits may restrict this option entirely, depending on their specific terms and conditions.

 Read more